SolbiatiAlessandro/TODAG/docs/development.rst

 - new feature-> log time without using the todo.py

-- add 'take a break' for time counter
+- add 'take a break' for time counter!! neede!!

 - add notification when mood updates come!
 - add float support for mood